It looks like you're using IE11...

 This browser offers limited functionality on our website.
 We recommend you use the latest version of Chrome, Safari, Edge and Firefox.

 One of the aims in our Bolder Vision strategy for Belfast is prioritising walking, cycling and public transport.
 This will improve wellbeing, create more space for people and make it easier to move between the city centre and surrounding communities.
-We have several active travel projects underway to achieve these goals:
+We have active travel projects underway to achieve these goals:

 We also opened The Bike Yard, a free, secure public cycle parking facility in partnership with CastleCourt Shopping Centre (link opens in new window), funded by the Department for Infrastructure (link opens in new window).